MaestroJurko/MaestroJurko/README.md

 ### Hi there 👋

-My passion for software development started at the age of 10 when I built a banking application.
-It helped me keep track of pennies I have earned by working at our family farm and spending them on football cards.
-Building tools to simplify work and free up time for more important things in life is still the main motivation to this day in my software development process.
-Either from building tools to increase revenue, or to improve development productivity, or to automate manual work.
 I am a toolmaker with 13+ years of professional software development experience and looking for a new challenge.